 5. Fixed Deposits Alone Will Provide for Retirement

-Even the best fixed deposits seldom provide interest of 1% per annum.
+Even the best fixed deposit rates in Singapore seldom provide interest of more than 1% per annum.
 For comparison, the inflation rate in Singapore averages around 3%.
 This means that the value of your money (in a fixed deposit) does not keep pace with the rising cost of living.

 So even though fixed deposits are among the safest financial products, they are not enough to guarantee your retirement fund.
 There are other alternatives to consider: